 STURGE-WEBER SYNDROME AWARENESS MONTH

 Sturge-Weber syndrome is a congenital disorder caused by a gene mutation identified at birth by a facial birthmark.
-Other neurological symptoms associated with the syndrome affect vision, cause developmental delays and seizures.
+Other neurological symptoms associated with the syndrome affect vision and cause developmental delays and seizures.
 No matter the impact, the effects last a lifetime.

 We were unable to identify the source for Sturge Awareness month.